 Career options for students in this degree program include working in health care, research, or industry; in hospital or clinical laboratories, in doctor's offices, or in the armed services.
 This major also is excellent preparation for advanced study in science, medicine, dentistry, business, and other areas.

-Students in the Medical Laboratory Science Program (MLSP) at Iowa have achieved great success on national certification exams and in the workplace.
-During the past five years, 96 percent of enrolled students successfully completed the program and 99 percent of graduates passed a national certification exam on their first attempt.
+Students in the Medical Laboratory Science Program (MLSP) at Iowa have achieved tremendous success on national certification exams and in the workplace.
+In the past five years, 96 percent of enrolled students completed the program and 99 percent of graduates passed a national certification exam on their first attempt.

-Iowa's program is offered through a partnership between the University of Iowa Carver College of Medicine and Allen College in Waterloo, Iowa.
-Allen College's program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
+Iowa's program is offered through partnerships between the University of Iowa Carver College of Medicine and Mercy College of Health Sciences in Des Moines, Iowa, and St. Luke's Unity Point in Cedar Rapids, Iowa.
+This program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences.

 Graduates of this program are eligible for national certification, and mean test scores and pass rates on the national certification exam consistently place the University of Iowa among the nation's top sites for MLS education.